pieterbreed/tappit/README.md

 not ok 9 - and we'll know if you lie to us ok 10 - 10 is an integer ok 11 - "10" is a string
-ok 12 - zero is true # TODO bonus - quite a lot like ruby not ok 13 - nil is true # SKIP not possible in this universe
+ok 12 - zero is true # TODO be more like python not ok 13 - nil is true # SKIP not possible in this universe
 #
 # ----------------------------------------
 # You planned 15, did 13 and had 11 oks.
 ```

+There are more examples in the `doc` folder.

 ## License